NexPlayer/Android-SDK/advanced.md

 ### NexPlayer Class Reference

-The primary interface to the NexPlayer™ engine.
+The primary interface to the NexPlayer engine.

-For details on usage, see the NexPlayer™ Engine package documentation.
+For details on usage, see the NexPlayer Engine package documentation.

 **Classes**

 - `interface IDynamicThumbnailListener`

-    This interface must be implemented in order for the application to receive Dynamic Thumbnail events from NexPlayer™.
+    This interface must be implemented in order for the application to receive Dynamic Thumbnail events from NexPlayer.

 - `interface IHTTPABRTrackChangeListener`

-    This interface must be implemented in order for the application to receive an ABR Track switch event from NexPlayer™.
+    This interface must be implemented in order for the application to receive an ABR Track switch event from NexPlayer.

 - `interface IListener`

-    The application must implement this interface in order to receive events from NexPlayer™.
+    The application must implement this interface in order to receive events from NexPlayer.

 - `interface IMetaDataEventListener`